 Use this sample to learn how to use REST API in your Piece.
 Type the command shown below into your terminal to install the

-request module, which is required to use REST API (HTTP communication).
+axios module, which is required to use REST API (HTTP communication).

 This sample Service Piece provides the current temperature (in Celsius) using the World Weather Online's API.
 In this Piece, the user can set the location for which they want temperature information either by indicating a preset location using a map UI, or by allowing access to their own device's current location.
 You can learn How to utilize current location data (and also how to use REST API) in this Piece.
-Type the commands shown below in your terminal to install two modules named
+Type the commands shown below in your terminal to install the

 Send Gmail Message